collab-uniba/EMTk/README.md

 ### Download

-The Collab EMTk is available
+The EMTk and all other software developed by Collab is available on [GitHub](https://github.com/collab-uniba).

 ### License